plone/volto/docs/source/configuration/settings-reference.md

     this file exists it is loaded and its content is embedded inline into the generated HTML.
 By default this path is `public/critical.css`.
 See the [Performance](/deploying/performance) section for more details.

+### extractScripts

+!!! block ""

+    An object that allows you to configure the insertion of scripts on the page in some particular cases.
+    For the moment it admits only one property: `errorPages` whose value is a Boolean.

+    If `extractScripts.errorPages` is `true`, the JS will be inserted into the erorre page.